 The Environmental Studies Program is committed to mentoring students on internship opportunities that relate to their studies and areas of research.
 We do this through providing in-house internship advising with our ES Coordinator, administering an ES internship stipend program, distribution of internship opportunities through our website and via our weekly newsletter, cultivation of internship opportunities with external organizations and Colby alumni, and maintenance of a database where past ES students have interned.

 The One Health concept rests on the foundational belief that human health cannot be divorced from the health of animals and the environment.
 The One Health concept seeks to incorporate the skills and knowledge of professionals and organizations in the areas of human health, animal health, environmental science, and conservation into a holistic approach to human health.
 This internship, is an interdisciplinary collaboration between the Department of Nutrition Science, the Department of Wildlife Health Sciences, and the Conservation Ecology Center, and will center around three core activities: clinical nutrition and animal health, laboratory-based investigations of animal nutrition, and human public health research in the area of maternal and child health.
 More information and application details can be found below.
-Deadline is March 11th.
+Deadline is March 13th.

 The first stop when students are considering summer internships within their field of interest, should be with the ES Coordinator, Lindsey Cotter-Hayes.
 Lindsey is available for appointments to advise on resume building, selecting an internship that matches academic interests, for help in connecting with various environmental agencies, and other non-academic advising.
-You can find Lindsey in Diamond 110b or at firstname.lastname@example.org.
+You can find Lindsey in Diamond 110B or at email@example.com.